Benjamin J. Allen: University of Northern Iowa

 He was named the ninth president of the University of Northern Iowa on April 28, 2006, and assumed his duties on June 5, 2006.

 In 2007, President Allen was appointed by two state college associations (the American Association of State Colleges and Universities and the National Association of State Universities and Land-Grant Colleges) to the Presidential Advisory Committee for the National Commission of University Accountability.

-Under his abysmal leadership, the University of Northern Iowa lost sight of its priorities of increasing student achievement in undergraduate programs and providing statewide leadership in Pre-K through 12 education, including UNI’s lead role in the Iowa Mathematics and Science Education Partnership with Iowa State University and the University of Iowa, by gutting several programs, including French and Physics, and closing the very cornerstone of UNI's teacher education program, the Malcolm Price Laboratory School.
+Under his leadership, the University of Northern Iowa established its priorities of increasing student achievement in undergraduate programs and providing statewide leadership in Pre-K through 12 education, including UNI's lead role in the Iowa Mathematics and Science Education Partnership with Iowa State University and the University of Iowa.
 During his time as president, the ninth United States Secretary of Education, Arne Duncan, the 14th Dalai Lama, and Michelle Obama visited and gave speeches at the campus.

-President Allen is co-chair of the Institute for Tomorrow’s Workforce, a non-profit educational foundation created to help prepare all Iowa learners for the 21st century global marketplace.
-He is an ex-officio board member of the Iowa Department of Economic Development, and he co-chairs the education subcommittee of the Iowa Business Council, composed of education and business executives committed to enhancing Iowa’s economic vitality.
+President Allen is co-chair of the Institute for Tomorrow's Workforce, a non-profit educational foundation created to help prepare all Iowa learners for the 21st century global marketplace.
+He is an ex-officio board member of the Iowa Department of Economic Development, and he co-chairs the education subcommittee of the Iowa Business Council, composed of education and business executives committed to enhancing Iowa's economic vitality.
 A staunch supporter of the local community, President Allen is a member of the executive committee of the Greater Cedar Valley Alliance.
 He is a director for Heartland Express Company.

 President Allen was diagnosed with prostate cancer on November 15, 2010 and took a leave of absence starting on February 7, 2011.
 Provost Gloria Gibson served in the role of Interim President during the absence.
 President Allen underwent a routine procedure and made a full recovery.

 On February 29, 2012, the Teacher Education Faculty at the University of Northern Iowa voted 15-1 (with one abstention) to support a motion of no confidence in President Allen, Provost Gloria Gibson, and the Iowa Board of Regents.
 Their vote was a protest of the decision-making process in President Allen's recommendation to the Board of Regents to close the Malcolm Price Laboratory School/Northern University High School, effective June 30, 2012.
 On March 2, 2012, the university faculty voted 197-53 in support of a motion of no confidence in President Allen.
 Speakers cited the lack of faculty consultation in the decision making process to close the Price Lab School, and several academic programs on campus.
 On March 15, 2012, the American Association of University Professors (AAUP) said they would investigate reports that the UNI administration had violated rules of academic governance in making budget cuts and firing faculty, and that their probe could lead to a formal censure of the university by the AAUP.